-Papier: Papier follows the same bespoke and customisable format of Vista-print and does also offer ‘wedding suites' that enable you to efficiently use the same design for all your wedding stationery.
+Papier: Papier follows the same bespoke and customisable format of Vista-print and does also offer ‘wedding suites' that enable you to efficiently use the same design for all your stationery and last touches.

 EM Papers: A completely different concept where you pay for a template, can download and amend it and print on your computer for free.
 This method means more cost on buying card and envelopes but can suit those wanting to have more control and complete the process very quickly.